githubtraining/training-manual/docs/06_working_locally.md

 ![The Two Stage Commit - Part 4](./img/two-stage-commit-d.png)

-In order to make a file part of the version controlled directory we will first do a git add and then we will do a git commit.
+In order to make a file part of the version controlled directory we will first do a `git add`, and then we will do a `git commit`.
 Let's do it now.

 1. First, let's check the status of our working tree: `git status`
 1. Move the file from the working tree to the staging area: `git add my-file.md`